About - the guide and hiking level

 This is only a guideline- we will also ask your level of fitness and experience before you confirming your booking.

-- many years of hiking including multi-day hiking
+- several years of hiking experience including multi-day trekking